gabrieldansereau/ms_networks_opinion/README.md

 less clear in antagonistic networks [@Tylianakis2010ConSpe].
-Connectance has also been tied in contrasting ways to network stability [e.g., higher connectance leading to increases or decreases of invasion success rates given invader trophic levels, @Baiser2010ConDet; higher connectance linked to higher robustness to extinction, but larger extinction cascades, @Romanuk2017ChaFiv].
+Connectance has also been tied in contrasting ways to network stability [e.g., higher connectance leading to increases or decreases of invasion success rates given invader trophic levels, @Baiser2010ConDet;\ higher connectance linked to higher robustness to extinction, but larger extinction cascades, @Romanuk2017ChaFiv].

 Not all network metrics are suitable as conservation indicators, nor do they need to be.
-Several have been reviewed for their relevance and limitations in achieving conservation goals (Louise O'Connor, PhD thesis, Université Grenoble Alpes, 2022^i^; see Table 1 therein).
-For example, prioritising trophic networks with stabilising motifs when selecting protected areas can help achieve ecological resilience goals^i^.
+Several have been reviewed for their relevance and limitations in achieving conservation goals (Louise O'Connor, PhD thesis, Université Grenoble Alpes, 2022^[i][Resources]^; see Table 1 therein).
+For example, prioritising trophic networks with stabilising motifs when selecting protected areas can help achieve ecological resilience goals^[i][Resources]^.
 This information can already be used towards conservation planning but it needs to be both accepted by and available to decision-makers and managers.

 First, metrics must meet decision-makers' criteria.
 The ROARS (being Relevant, Objective, Available, Realistic, Specific) and SMART (Specific, Measurable,